CharlieDinh/pFedMe/README.md

   - Access data/Mnist and run: "python3 generate_niid_20users.py"
   - We can change the number of user and number of labels for each user using 2 variable NUM_USERS = 20 and NUM_LABELS = 2

-- To generate idd MNIST Data:
+- To generate idd MNIST Data (we do not use this in the paper):
   - Access data/Mnist and run: "python3 generate_iid_20users.py"

 - To generate niid Synthetic: